pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-02.md

 </code></pre>

 We have a hit.
 With the credentials secure its time to work on that CVE,<br>
-prepare a reverse shell file we will send and execute within the MariaDB, granting access.<br>
+prepare a reverse shell file we will send and execute within the MariaDB,<br>
+granting access.<br>

 ## 02.MetaSploit Venom